mattfbacon/aswvc-bylaws-and-constitution/doc.typ

 + Elections will be conducted among all currently enrolled West Valley Students.
 + Elections may be conducted via electronic software.
 // TODO(amendment) add a section about voting systems...
 I would love to use Ranked Choice..
+// TODO ensure that the vote is confidential.

 #article(9, "Vacancies in the Executive Board")